2019 Course Development Grants

 - Recipients: John Morrison (Associate Professor of Philosophy, Barnard College) and Raphael Gerraty (Presidential Scholar in Society and Neuroscience)

-- Course Type: Seminar to be offered in Spring 2020
+- Course Type: Seminar offered in Spring 2020

-- This class will study the mind from both a scientific and philosophical perspective.
+- This class studied the mind from both a scientific and philosophical perspective.

-- Students will learn important concepts and theories from neuroscience, psychology, and philosophy.
-They will also learn how these concepts and fields interrelate.
+- Students learned important concepts and theories from neuroscience, psychology, and philosophy.
+They also learned how these concepts and fields interrelate.

-- Classes would alternate between foundational topics in cognitive neuroscience, related experiments, and the philosophical questions that arise from them, equipping students to perform interdisciplinary work.
+- Classes alternated between foundational topics in cognitive neuroscience, related experiments, and the philosophical questions that arise from them, equipping students to perform interdisciplinary work.